Alternative Dispute Resolution (ADR) Programs

 Arbitration

-In arbitration, each side in the dispute presents its case, including evidence, to the Arbitrator.
-The Arbitrator issues a decision called an Award of Arbitrator based on the evidence just as a judge would, within a time frame set by the Court.
+In arbitration, each side in the dispute presents its case, including evidence, to the arbitrator.
+The arbitrator issues a decision called an Award of Arbitrator based on the evidence just as a judge would, within a time frame set by the Court.
 Although evidence is presented, arbitration is a less formal process than litigation.

 Arbitration may be binding or non-binding depending on what the parties agree to before beginning the process.
-Non-binding arbitration means that the participants in the case are not required to accept the Arbitrator's award and they may request a trial de novo which returns the case to the Court's calendar as if arbitration had not occurred.
+Non-binding arbitration means that the participants in the case are not required to accept the arbitrator's award and they may request a trial de novo which returns the case to the Court's calendar as if arbitration had not occurred.

 It is important for parties to understand that, in agreeing to binding arbitration or by not requesting a trial de novo, they are waiving their right to a trial and are accepting the Arbitrator's award as a final decision.
 Although it may not be binding, arbitration assists parties in determining the value of their case prior to trial.